Newcastle-under-Lyme (UK Parliament constituency): Turnout since 1945

+2017 election issues

+In the 2017 election, 1,500 eligible voters were turned away while 2 ineligible voters were able to vote.
+An independent report by Andrew Scallan found a "complex picture of administrative mistakes around registration and postal voting processes", and because of the small margin of victory (30 votes) concluded that "it is impossible to have absolute confidence that the result... reflects the will of the electorate."

+2024 election

+On 31 May Aaron Bell announced that he would not be standing again for Newcastle-under-Lyme at the 2024 General Election.
+He announced the news on Facebook with an open letter in which he said 'It is with a heavy heart that I have decided not to contest the forthcoming general election for personal and family reasons'.

 Members of Parliament

 MPs 1353–1509

 Where the name of the member has not yet been ascertained or is not recorded in a surviving document, the entry unknown is entered in the table.

 Burgesses in the English Parliament 1510-1707

 As there were sometimes significant gaps between Parliaments held in this period, the dates of first assembly and dissolution are given.

 The Roman numerals after some names are those used in The House of Commons 1509-1558 and The House of Commons 1558-1603 to distinguish a member from another politician of the same name.